-- 4.5 All K-12 teachers hold, at minimum, a bachelor's degree from an accredited college/university or an institution recognized by ACSI.
-(E/S) - 4.5a EE Teachers: Early education teachers have obtained, at minimum, an associate's degree in early childhood education/child development or related field from an accredited institution or an AA degree out of field with

-- six credit hours of early childhood/child development in college course work.
-Refer to the EE Equivalency Chart: Teacher on the accompanying CD.
-(EE) - 4.5b EE Teacher Assistants: Early education teacher assistants have obtained, at minimum, a state/nationally recognized competency credential.
-Refer to the EE Equivalency Chart: Teacher Assistants on the accompanying CD.
-(EE) - 4.6 A minimum of 80 percent of K-12 faculty, based on full-time equivalents (FTEs), hold current ACSI certification.
-(E/S) - 4.7 Professional development for K-12 faculty, guidance personnel, informational resources staff, and other appropriate staff is ongoing and integral to the school and aligned with specific goals and instructional programs, and it includes training in Christian school philosophy of education.
-(C) - 4.7a All EE staff who are responsible for the care and education of the children in the program participate annually in a minimum of 12 documented clock hours (or meet the state-mandated clock hours) of continuing education or professional development relating to topics specific to early education.
-Refer to the EE Yearly Professional Development Report on the accompanying CD.
-(EE) - 4.7b A minimum of four clock hours of biblical studies (a formal group or individual Bible study) is accepted with documentation of completion.
-(EE) - 4.7c Eighty percent of all early education teachers and teacher assistants complete ACSI's Principles and Practices of Christian Early Education course.
+- 4.5 All K-12 teachers hold, at minimum, a bachelor's degree from an accredited college/ university or an institution recognized by ACSI.
+Contact the ACSI Certification Department for information regarding recognized institutions.
+(E/S) - 4.5a At least sixty percent of early education teachers have obtained: 1) an associate's degree (AA) in early childhood education/child development or related field from an accredited institution; or, 2) an AA degree out-of-field AND six credit hours of early childhood/child development in college coursework; or, 3) an AA degree out-of-field AND a CDA credential.
+See the Rubrics Manual for Accreditation and Request for EE Staff Waiver for requirements on non-degreed teachers.
+(EE) - 4.5b Early education teacher assistants have obtained at minimum: 1) CDA or equivalent; or, 2) college coursework in early childhood education above state minimum requirements; or, 3) state teacher assistant credential (if applicable).
+Refer to Request for EE Staff Waiver, if applicable.
+(EE) - 4.6 A minimum of 80 percent of K-12 faculty, which includes professional positions such as guidance counselors, athletic directors, library/media specialist, etc., based on full-time equivalents (FTEs), hold current ACSI certification (or current state, national, provincial certificate, plus Christian philosophy and Bible requirements).
+(See Guidelines for Outside Contracted Teachers.)
+(E/S) - 4.7 Professional development for K-12 faculty, guidance personnel, informational resources staff, and other appropriate staff is ongoing and integral to the school and aligned with specific goals and instructional programs, and it includes training in biblical studies and the Christian philosophy of education.
+(E/S)

+- 4.7a All EE staff who are responsible for the care and education of the children in the program participate annually in a minimum of 12 documented clock hours (state requirements for additional clock hour training must also be met) of continuing education or professional development relating to topics specific to early education.
+All professional development clock hours must align with one or more of the ACSI Core Competencies.
+Refer to the EE Yearly Professional Development Report and the EE Core Competencies document.
+(EE) - 4.7b A minimum of four clock hours annually of biblical studies (a formal group or individual Bible study) is accepted with documentation of completion.
+See EE Biblical Studies Form.
+(EE) - 4.7c Eighty percent of all early educators, including program leaders/directors, teachers, and teacher assistants, complete ACSI's Principles and Practices of Christian Early Education course.
 (EE) - 4.8 Policies and procedures that reflect ethical employment practices regarding faculty/staff and separation from service are implemented and regularly reviewed.
-(C) - 4.9 Executive leadership supports the implementation of effective instructional practices of faculty/staff through annual observation, evaluation, and goal setting to more effectively achieve desired student outcomes.
-(C) - 4.9a The director ensures that a formal evaluation of new employees takes place no later than six months into the orientation period.
-(EE) - 4.10 The number of instructional and support staff is sufficient for the scope of the school.
-(C) - 4.11 All personnel, including volunteers and substitute teachers, have the appropriate screening and background checks on file, and they are supervised by qualified staff.
-Orientation for new staff members is thorough and is conducted before

-- any new staff have contact with the students.
-(See the Orientation Training Chart for EE personnel.)
-(C) - 4.12 The program policy provides a schedule for staff that includes appropriate planning time and breaks in the work schedule.
+(C) - 4.9 Executive leadership supports the implementation of effective instructional practices of faculty/ staff through annual observation, evaluation, and goal setting to more effectively achieve desired student outcomes.
+(C) - 4.9a The director ensures that a formal evaluation of new employees takes place no later than six months after the start date.
+(EE) - 4.10 The number and professional preparation of instructional and support staff is sufficient for the scope of the school.
+(C) - 4.11 Teachers and administrators work collaboratively with each other to positively affect school culture, encourage student learning, and promote organizational effectiveness.
+(C) - 4.12 The program policy provides a schedule for teaching staff that includes compensated planning time.
+(EE) - 4.13 Breaks are reflected in the staff work schedule as per federal/state labor laws.
 (EE)